Skip to content

 const duration = config.get('form.recentlySuccessfulDuration')

-Defining a root element
+Defining a Root Element

 By default, Inertia assumes that your application's root template has a root element with an id of app.
 If your application's root element has a different id, you can provide it using the id property.